OceanGate suspends all operations after submersible implosion

 The company posted the update to its website, which still lists its various expeditions as of Thursday morning.

-OceanGate’s submersible was descending to the Titanic wreckage site when it imploded, killing CEO Stockton Rush; British businessman Hamish Harding; Shahzada Dawood and his son Suleman, members of one of the most prominent business families in Pakistan; and Frenchman Paul Henry Nargeolet, a prominent Titanic expert.
+OceanGate’s Titan submersible was descending to the Titanic wreckage site when it imploded, killing CEO Stockton Rush; British businessman Hamish Harding; Shahzada Dawood and his son Suleman, members of one of the most prominent business families in Pakistan; and Frenchman Paul Henry Nargeolet, a prominent Titanic expert.

-The office of OceanGate closed in Everett indefinitely on the same day the U.S. Coast Guard confirmed that the submersible had imploded near the site of the Titanic shipwreck.
+The OceanGate office in Everett closed indefinitely on the same day the U.S. Coast Guard confirmed that the submersible had imploded near the site of the Titanic shipwreck.

 Rush founded OceanGate in 2009 beginning with a five-person sub purchased from a private owner.
 The submarine Antipodes was introduced the next year and made 130 dives within two years.
 The OceanGate vessels have gone on dozens of dives throughout the Puget Sound region and around the world.